-To get on the early birth announcement emailing look below, find "--- Begin Questions --- ", below and copy/paste/answer the questions via email to [email protected]
+To get on the early birth announcement emailing look below, find "--- Begin Questions --- ", below and copy/paste/answer the questions (do not attach document files, they disappear) via email to [email protected]

 Previous prices were, and still are, posted at facebook.com/doxiefunprices, a public announcement page anyone can go to.
 This is a public web page available to you like schools, hospitals, police, churches all have.

-Black and Tan smooth mini male stud - born 11/11/2020 available for sale as a stud for breeders, only : full AKC, 9 pounds at 2 years old.
-May carry a long haired gene.
-Extremely smart, friendly easy to train.
+Black and Tan smooth mini male stud - born 11/11/2020 available for sale as a stud for breeders, only : full AKC, carries the recessive long haired gene.
+He is 8.7 pounds.

 Most folks ask to be put on a wait list - we don't have a wait list anymore.(Means over 2000 folks have asked to be on our list or to keep them on the list, but we do not have a list, we cannot maintain a list).
 But we can email you when a litter is born.
 Find the questions below, answer them, email us and get the birth announcement.